spothero/api-test/README.md

   - print response with definition as its tested
   - print url and request parameters
 - allow subsets of tests to be selected
+- fail when response has more items than definition